 It should be noted that this inspection report should not be regarded as a comprehensive review of all strengths and areas for improvement that exist in the service.
 The findings reported on are those which came to the attention of RQIA during the course of this inspection.
 The findings contained within this report do not exempt the service from their responsibility for maintaining compliance with legislation, standards and best practice.

 1.0 What we look for

 2.0 Profile of service

-This is a nursing home with 45 beds that provides care for patients of old age living with dementia or physical disability other than sensory impairment.
+This is a nursing home with 14 beds that provides care for patients as detailed in section 3.0.

 3.0 Service details